ucb-bar/chipyard/docs/Simulation/Open-Source-Simulators.rst

 -----------------------

 `Verilator <https://www.veripool.org/wiki/verilator>`__ is an open-source LGPL-Licensed simulator maintained by `Veripool <https://www.veripool.org/>`__.
-The REBAR framework can download, build, and execute simulations using Verilator.
+The Chipyard framework can download, build, and execute simulations using Verilator.

 To run a simulation using Verilator, perform the following steps: